microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 ### Multiple marks on the same line

 When it comes to displaying marks on the scrollbar, or in the margins, the relative priority of these marks matters.
 Marks are given the following priority, with errors being the highest priority.
 * Error
 * Warning
 * Success
 * Prompt
 * Info (default)

-### Scroll to mark highlighting

-[#13455] - how does this work with FTCS sequences?
-TODO!

 ## Work needed to get marks to v1